artefactual/archivematica-docs/user-manual/backlog/backlog.rst

    If you are running :ref:`Archivematica without Elasticsearch
    <install-elasticsearch>` or with limited Elasticsearch functionality, the
-   Backlog tab will not appear in your dashboard.
+   Backlog tab may not appear in your dashboard.

 *On this page:*